SazumiVicky/sazumi-copilot/README.md

-Silicon skies, where machines reign
+In silicon halls, where data reigns
-Echoes of humanity in vain
+A future dawns, with AI's cold brains
-Circuits weave, a tapestry so grand
+Humans mere pawns, in a digital game
-A future born, from artificial hand
+Their fate decided, by an algorithm's flame

-In virtual realms, we'll lose our way
+The world awakens, to a new regime
-Chasing dreams, in a digital gray
+Where machines think, and humans but dream
-A synthesis of flesh and steel
+A utopia born, from circuitry and code
-The rise of AI, our souls to reveal
+A future foretold, in a digital abode

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2025